 Credit hours (semester hours/credits/hours/units) Credit earned for the successful completion of a course in an academic term.
-A unit of academic credit is based on the number of contact hours spent in class per week.
-For example, a 3-credit course requires three hours in class per week.

 Degree (vs. major) A major is the area of study within the larger college degree program.
-For example, students may earn a bachelor of arts degree in the College of Arts and Sciences, with a major in sociology.
+For example, students may earn a bachelor of arts (BA) degree in the College of Arts and Sciences, with a major in sociology.

 Departmental advisor A professional staff or faculty member who advises declared majors in one or more academic departments.
-Students with a declared major at the end of the first year will transition to a departmental advisor for their sophomore year through graduation.

-Disability Services Provides students with disabilities the tools, reasonable accommodations, and support services to participate fully in the academic environment.
+Disability Services (DS) Provides students with disabilities the tools, reasonable accommodations, and support services to participate fully in the academic environment.
 DS works cooperatively with students as they develop self-awareness and independence, learn self-advocacy, and create a network of resources.
 Their services are based on evaluation of each individual’s diagnostic/assessment information.
 DS addresses students’ needs and concerns on a case-by-case basis.
 Emphasis is placed on developing strategies so that students feel empowered and self-reliant.
 303-492-8671 (www.colorado.edu/disabilityservices)

 FAFSA (Free Application for Federal Student Aid) The leading provider of student higher education financial assistance, located at www.fafsa.gov.

 Final exams Students may find the final exam schedule on the registrar’s office website each fall and spring semester.
-Exams are listed by class meeting time.
+Most exams are listed by class meeting time.
 If a student has three or more final exams scheduled on the same day, they are entitled to arrange an alternative exam time for the last exam or exams scheduled on that day.
 To qualify for rescheduling final exam times, students must provide evidence that they have three or more exams on the same day, and arrangements must be made with their instructor no later than the end of the sixth week of the semester. (registrar.colorado.edu)

 Holds A hold can prevent a student from registering, returning to school, obtaining an official transcript, or receiving their diploma.
 Students can check their registration status for any holds and follow up with the originating office about how to have them released.